 Review: Is The United℠ TravelBank Card Worth Getting?

 The United℠ TravelBank Card is a slightly worse version of the 1.5% cash back credit cards that have been popular in recent years.
 We say it's slightly poorer because instead of giving you pure cash back, it gives you TravelBank cash rewards which can be used for booking United flights.
-If you aren't particularly loyal to United, and prefer more flexibility, we recommend going with a general purpose cash back credit card with high reward rates instead — like the Citi® Double Cash Card - 18 month BT offer or the Chase Freedom Unlimited®.
+If you aren't particularly loyal to United, and prefer more flexibility, we recommend going with a general purpose cash back credit card with high reward rates instead — like the Citi® Double Cash Card or the Chase Freedom Unlimited®.

-|Those who need a no annual fee United credit card||People who frequently check bags on United Flights|
+|Those who need a No Annual Fee United credit card||People who frequently check bags on United Flights|

 |Individuals looking to earn United miles|